 Amy Reed, MS, RDN, CSP, LD is a registered dietitian and a board-certified specialist in pediatrics from Cincinnati, Ohio.
 She completed a pediatric fellowship at Riley Children’s Hospital through Indiana University and has a Masters in Nutrition Science from the University of Cincinnati.
 Amy worked at Cincinnati Children’s Hospital for over 18 years and covered various clinical areas, including critical care, gastroenterology, general outpatient clinics, and the interdisciplinary feeding team.
 She now owns her own private practice and consulting business, Amy Reed Nutrition.

 Tune in to hear a candid conversation between three boy-moms and registered dietitians.
-We talk about different body types, bullying, disordered eating, role modeling, and important tips for navigating these waters.
+We talk about different body types, bullying, disordered eating, role modeling, and important tips for navigating the waters of boys and body image.

 ENTER TO WIN A COPY OF HEATHER’S BOOK: FUELING YOUNG ATHLETES!